This post may contain affiliate links. Learn more.

 The family-owned and operated Edwin Jagger company of Sheffield, England has built a solid reputation in men’s grooming circles on a foundation of fine craftsmanship and design.
 Their safety razors are no exception to the rule.

 While they have a variety of razors from which to choose, the one we like best is their DE89Lbl chrome-plated double-edged safety razor.
 There are a lot of reasons why – not the least of which is that it has the best safety razor blades for sensitive skin.

 It certainly is the razor of choice if you’re a sensitive-skinned gent and more prone to nicks, cuts, and other potential irritations.
 Its body is well-designed and has great balance, and balance is a big factor regarding razors for sensitive skin.

-There’s plenty more to like with this razor, including its chrome finish that has a classy appearance which will last a long time.
-It comes in three separate pieces which make it easy to clean or replace parts if needed.
+There’s plenty more to like with this razor, including its chrome finish that has a classy appearance that will last a long time.
+It comes in three separate pieces, which make it easy to clean or replace parts if needed.

 Another thing to like about the DE89bl is its handle construction made of tubular brass covered with a chrome exterior.
 It has a nice weight to it, but it’s not as heavy as some other razors.

 Each razor also comes with five Derby safety blades so that it’s always shave-ready.